liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### How should I update my code?

 Embedding another portlet is only supported from a template.
-You should embed the portlet using the call to `theme.runtime`.
+You should embed the portlet by passing its name in a call to `theme.runtime`.

 **Example**